What is Vaping?

 - Nearly every state in the U.S. has reported at least one vaping-related death.

-- As of November 2019, 39 deaths have been attributed to vaping.
+- As of January 2020, dozens of deaths have been attributed to vaping.

 - Approximately one-fifth of the current vaping death cases involve minors.